Fabrics and finishes

 Hygienic finish

-Concern about infection control and the appearance of unwanted microorganisms such as dust mites (a finish often used on mattresses, sheets, carpets, etc.)
+Concern with infection control and the appearance of unwanted microorganisms such as dust mites (finish widely used in mattresses, sheets, carpets, etc.).

 Aesthetic finish